 The aim of this work is the development of a position measurement sensor that is intended to be used with robots that make planar movements (e.g. terrain mobile robots, AUVs - Autonomous Underwater Vehicles - or ROVs - Remotely Operated Vehicles - in the surface of the water).
-To perform this position measurements, a visual tracking based on a Sequential Monte Carlo algorithm, also known as Particle Filter, is proposed.
+To perform this position measurements, a visual tracking based on a Sequential Monte Carlo algorithm (Particle Filter) is proposed.
 It is an external device that can be used for navigation by a robot, for example.